Comum/InfiniteScroll/README.md

 # HeavenScroll
-> Heaven scroll provides an InfinateScroll with amazing performance and experiance improvements
+> Heaven scroll provides an InfiniteScroll with amazing performance and experience improvements

 ## Pre-requisites
 Install the package dependencies by running the following command